+Cirrhosis, a late stage of scarring (fibrosis) of the liver, significantly increases the risk of developing liver cancer (hepatocellular carcinoma).
+The chronic inflammation and damage caused by cirrhosis create an environment conducive to the development of cancerous cells.
+In fact, cirrhosis is the leading cause of liver cancer worldwide, and individuals with cirrhosis have a substantially higher risk of developing the disease compared to the general population, with the risk varying depending on the cause of cirrhosis and other individual factors.
 Cirrhosis, a progressive condition characterized by the scarring of the liver tissue, poses a significant risk for the development of liver cancer.
 This sobering connection underscores the importance of addressing underlying causes of cirrhosis and implementing preventive measures to mitigate the risk of liver cancer. - Unveiling the Risk Factors: The National Cancer Institute reports that 5-10 percent of individuals with cirrhosis will eventually develop liver cancer.
 Several factors contribute to this heightened risk, including chronic viral hepatitis B and C infections, excessive alcohol consumption, and certain genetic disorders.

 - Impact of Cirrhosis on Liver Health: Cirrhosis disrupts the normal functioning of the liver, leading to extensive scarring and impairing its ability to perform essential tasks such as detoxification, metabolism, and nutrient storage.
 Over time, this damage increases the susceptibility of liver cells to malignant transformation, paving the way for the development of liver cancer.